What's involved in a fat transfer treatment?

 Why do I not recommend fat transfers for everyone interested in volume replacement?

-Nanofat treatments are another regenerative treatment using the growth factors and stem cells obtained from fat but not the fat cells, so it isn't a treatment option for those seeking volume replacement.
+Nanofat treatments are another regenerative treatment using the growth factors and stem cells obtained from fat but not the intact fat cells themselves, so it isn't a treatment option for those seeking volume replacement.

-Fat grafting fees start at $850 and are based on the type of treatment and the size of the area.
+Fat grafting fees start at $1,100 and are based on the amount of fat being transferred.

 Call our office at 727-571-1923 today or click here to make an appointment for a complimentary initial consultation, to learn if a fat treatment is your best option.